Effect of backreaction on Island, Page curve and Mutual Information: Introduction

 \section{Introduction}

-The black hole information loss paradox is one of the most important and fascinating problems in physics that has profound implications for our understanding of the quantum gravity \cite{Hawking:1975vcx, PhysRevD.14.2460}.
-In view of the fact that black hole radiation is similar to the thermal radiation.
-It was shown that during the evaporation of a black hole, the entropy for the radiation increases in a monotonic fashion.
-The expectation from unitarity is, it should decrease and eventually become zero when the black hole completely evaporates.
-This expected behaviour for the radiation entropy from unitarity stems from the fact that the quantum fields are supposed to be in a pure state before and after the black hole evaporation process.
-The variation of the radiation entropy with time is depicted by the Page curve brings into play a time scale known as the Page time $t_p$ \cite{PhysRevLett.71.3743, Page:2013dx}.
-Focussing on the Page curve, this information loss paradox can be seen in the following way.
-The fine grained entropy pertaining to the radiation is given by the von Neumann entropy or the entanglement entropy of the quantum fields existing outside the black hole.
-Now taking into account the fact that the quantum fields are in a pure state, this fine grained entropy is expected to be less than or equal to the coarse grained entropy of the black hole.
+The black hole information loss paradox is one of the most important and fascinating problem that has profound implications for our understanding of the quantum gravity \cite{Hawking:1975vcx,Hawking:1976ra}.
+Given that black hole radiation resembles thermal radiation, it has been demonstrated that during the evaporation of a black hole, the entropy of the radiation increases monotonically \cite{Hawking:1975vcx}.
+The expectation from unitarity is that the radiation's entropy should start decreasing after reaching a certain value and eventually becomes zero when the black hole completely evaporates.
+This expected behavior stems from the fact that the quantum fields are supposed to be in a pure state before and after the black hole evaporation process.
+The variation of the radiation's entropy with time which is depicted by the Page curve introduces a characteristic timescale known as the Page time \cite{Page:1993wv,Page:2013dx}.
+Focusing on the Page curve, the information loss paradox can be seen in the following heuristic way.
+Consider a Hawking pair created near the black hole horizon with one particle falling in and the other escaping to a spacetime region called the radiation bath.
+The von Neumann entropy of the radiation is initially zero due to no Hawking pairs and increases as the black hole evaporates due to the accumulation of more particles in the bath.
+The entropy of the emitted radiation increases consistently in a monotonic manner, and at some point, it becomes greater than the Bekenstein-Hawking entropy \cite{Hawking:1975vcx, Hawking:1976ra}.
+Since the Bekenstein-Hawking entropy is the maximum amount of entropy that a black hole can possess, this behavior leads to the information paradox.
+In other words, the fine grained entropy of the radiation is given by the von Neumann entropy of the quantum fields existing outside the black hole.
+Now taking into account the fact that the quantum fields are in a pure state, this fine grained entropy is expected to be less than or equal to the coarse grained entropy (Bekenstein-Hawking entropy) of the black hole.
 This paradox happens during the black hole evaporation after the Page time when the fine grained entanglement entropy of the radiation dominates over the coarse grained entropy of the black hole implying unitarity violation.
+According to the suggestion proposed by D. Page, if the evaporation process is unitary, one can expect that the entropy of radiation increases until the von Neumann entropy becomes equal to the Bekenstein-Hawking entropy, and after that, it should start decreasing \cite{Page:1993wv}.
+In particular, the Page curve shows that initially, the fine-grained entropy increases with time following the Hawking curve up to halfway during the evaporation; after that, it starts decreasing and finally vanishes.